 Economic relations are good, with bilateral investments having taken place in the mining and paper/wood industries.
 Major South African investments have been made by Mondi, Sappi and Anglo American.
-Between 2003 and 2020, it is estimated that Finnish companies invested approximately R4 billion in South Africa in various sectors, including industrial machinery, equipment and tools, business services, engines and turbines, paper and packaging and communications.

 Finland is also a strong international partner in various areas of global concerns such as strengthening multilateralism, international law, the advancement of gender and human rights as well as around issues of climate change, and has recently launched an Africa strategy.